benblack769/TigerCompiler/README.md

 The different types of expressions, lvalues, type expressions, etc, are in different files in the `ast_specifics` folder.
 Ideally, the only time these files should be included is when creating the tree (in this case, tiger.y).

 Finally, the DeclarationList has additionally complex logic for recursive types, so it has its own implementation file, `ast_specifics/dec_list_impl.cc`.
-Since this logic needs the actual types of the declarations, there is some dynamic casting to the derived classes of Declaration.
+Since this logic needs the actual types of the declarations, there is some dynamic casting to the derived classes of TypeExpr.

 ### Symbol tables